Prime Minister of Denmark: Establishment

 From approximately 1699 to 1730, the highest-ranking non-monarchial government official was titled "Grand Chancellor" (storkansler) and from 1730 until 1848, this office was titled "Minister of State" (Statsminister).
 These titles foreshadowed the modern office of prime minister, however, unlike the current office, the grand chancellor and state minister were not formal heads of government.
 The king held executive authority as absolute ruler from 1661 until the enactment of a liberal Constitution in the early nineteenth century.

 The office of prime minister was introduced as a part of the constitutional monarchy outlined in 1848 and signed as the Danish Constitution on 5 June 1849.
 The new Constitution established a parliamentary system by creating a new bicameral parliament (Rigsdagen) and a Council Presidium, headed by a council president.
 The Council Presidium is regarded as the predecessor of the modern Prime Minister's Office.
 The first council president was Adam Wilhelm Moltke, who came to power on 22 March 1848.
 Molte and his next two successors also held the title of premierminister, which translates as "prime minister".

 From 1855 onwards the prime minister was known simply as the "council president" (Konseilspræsident).
 Carl Christian Hall became the first prime minister/council president to lead a political party (the National Liberal Party).

 Modern office

 The modern Prime Minister's Office was founded on 1 January 1914, when the Council Presidium was established as a department under the prime minister, when it had previously existed as an informal council gathered by the prime minister.
-The title of the prime minister changed again in 1918 under the premiership of Carl Theodor Zahle, becoming titled "Minister of State" (in-line with its Scandinavian neighbours, Norway and Sweden), which it remains to this day.
+The title of the prime minister changed again in 1918 under the premiership of Carl Theodor Zahle, becoming titled Statsminister or "Minister of State", in line with its Scandinavian neighbours, Norway and Sweden), which it remains to this day.